 If you or a loved one were diagnosed with mesothelioma, asbestos-related lung cancer, or asbestosis, you may be entitled to substantial compensation.
 Fill out our form to get a free Financial Compensation Packet.
-You’ll learn about the top mesothelioma lawyers in your area, how to get paid in 90 days, how to file a claim for the asbestos trust funds, and more.
+You’ll learn about the experienced mesothelioma lawyers in your area, how to get paid in 90 days, how to file a claim for the asbestos trust funds, and more.

 Armstrong World Industries History

 Throughout the next many decades, Armstrong continued to make these products while using asbestos.
 Consequently, people started developing asbestos-related diseases, resulting in the company filing for bankruptcy in 2000, after losing millions in lawsuits.

 Armstrong World Industries Lawsuits and Bankruptcy

-According to court documents, Borel complained to Armstrong on many occasions regarding inhaling dust and asbestos fibers while working.
-He also stated that although some workers were given respirators to use while working, he was never offered one during his career, which lasted until the late 1960s.
+According to court documents, Borel complained to Armstrong on many occasions about inhaling dust and asbestos fibers while working.
+He also said that although some workers were given respirators to use while working, he was never offered one during his career, which lasted until the late 1960s.

-In Feb.
-1970, Borel underwent surgery on his right lung.
+In February 1970, Borel underwent surgery on his right lung.
 It was discovered that he had also developed malignant mesothelioma due to his asbestosis.
 He passed away just before his trial was set to go into its final stages.

 By 2006, the company emerged from bankruptcy, but part of their obligation was to set up the Armstrong World Industries Asbestos Trust.
 The company trust fund compensated all current cases.

 Armstrong Asbestos Products

 Armaspray was also used frequently by Armstrong.
-Similar to Limpet, Armaspray was also an asbestos-filled spray on application, and although it didn’t contain as much asbestos as Limpet, it was found to have unsafe levels.
+Similar to Limpet, Armaspray was also an asbestos-filled spray-on application, and although it didn’t contain as much asbestos as Limpet, it was found to have unsafe levels.

 Armstrong Hides Evidence of Asbestos Dangers

 From the 1930s until the 1970s, Armstrong continued to use asbestos in its products, well after they were aware of the hazards.
 In addition, they failed to place warning signs on any of their products, putting consumers at risk as well.

 Additional Information and Legal Resources

-Don’t forget to fill out our form to get our free Financial Compensation Packet, filled with information on the leading asbestos and mesothelioma attorneys in your area.
+Don’t forget to fill out our form to get our free Financial Compensation Packet, filled with information on the experienced asbestos and mesothelioma attorneys in your area.
 For additional assistance, contact us at 800-793-4540.